Rok-G/Power-BI-Tableau/README.md

-Welcome to my SQL Project.
-Here you will find PostgreSQL and MySQL Projects
+Welcome, here you will find PostgreSQL and MySQL Projects